Labirintami/doc/docs/dataview/api/dataview_dragcopy_config.md

 title: dragCopy
 ---

-@short:
-defines that an item is copied to a target during drag-n-drop
+@short: defines that an item is copied to a target during drag-n-drop

-@type: boolean
+@signature: dragCopy?: boolean;

 @example:
 var source = new dhx.DataView("dataview-source", {dragMode: "source", dragCopy: true});